History of NBC Sports: 2020s

 On June 11, 2024, TNT Sports officially announced a 10-year deal with the French Open, ending a broadcasting arrangement with NBC Sports dating back to 1983.
 Two days later, IndyCar and Fox agreed to a deal to broadcast the IndyCar Series, ending its 15-year partnership with NBC Sports.

 On June 27, 2024, NBC Sports and the Big East Conference announced a six-year deal to begin in the 2025–26 academic year.
 NBC Sports will carry more than 60 men’s and women’s basketball regular season and tournament games.
 Peacock begins its coverage in the 2024–25 academic year with 25 regular season games and five early round and quarterfinal conference tournament games in men's basketball.

 On July 23, 2024, Comcast confirmed during a conference call with investors that the NBA would return to NBC Sports in the 2025–26 season under an 11-year agreement; an official announcement was released by the NBA and NBC Sports the following day.
-NBC and Peacock will carry 100 regular season games throughout the season, including Monday night games on Peacock, regional Tuesday night games, and a package of Sunday night games following the conclusion of NFL season.
+NBC and Peacock will carry 100 regular season games throughout the season, including Monday night games on Peacock, regional Tuesday night games, and a package of Sunday night games following the conclusion of the NFL season.
 NBC will also carry a doubleheader on Martin Luther King Jr. Day, coverage of All-Star Weekend, and a slate of playoff games (including six conference finals over the length of the agreement).
 Rights to the NBA Finals will remain exclusive to ABC.
 The agreement also includes broadcasting rights to the Women's National Basketball Association (WNBA).
 NBC Sports' WNBA package includes more than 50 regular-season and first-round playoff games, seven WNBA semi-finals, and three WNBA Finals.
 WNBA games will air on NBC, USA Network, and Peacock.

+On November 19, 2025, NBC Sports announced a new three-year deal to broadcast MLB games, with a deal consisting of Sunday Night Baseball, Opening Day and Labor Day primetime games, MLB Sunday Leadoff, MLB draft, All-Star Futures Game, and Wild Card Series games.
+Additionally, the network plans to broadcast all games exclusively on July 5, dubbed Roadblock.
+For 2027 and 2028, NBC will also showcase one of MLB's most popular special event games, as well as Game 2,430, the most consequential regular season game on the season's final day.
+Games will be streamed on Peacock and televised across NBC and NBCSN.